 This report is made solely to the Bank's shareholder.
-Our work has been undertaken so that we might state those matters which we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Bank and the Bank's shareholder, for our work, for this report, or for the opinions and conclusions we have formed.
+Our audit work has been undertaken so that we might state those matters which we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Bank and the Bank's shareholder for our audit work, for this report or for the opinions we have formed.

-The engagement partner on the engagement resulting in this independent auditor's report is Ashley Wood.
+The engagement partner on the audit resulting in this independent auditor's report is Sam Hinchliffe.
 For and on behalf of:

-Chartered Accountants 16 March 2021
+Chartered Accountants 9 March 2022